Button

 States

 Depending on the platform one is designing or developing for (iOS, Android, HTML/CSS), the naming convention for states is wildly different.
-The following explanations attempt to identify all the major states that buttons could have on the major platforms, but ultimately we will refer to button states using the following terminology: active, disabled, focused, hover, pressed, selected and static for experiences on the Alkami Platform.
+The following explanations attempt to identify all the major states that buttons could have on the major platforms, but ultimately we will refer to button states using the following terminology: active, disabled, focused, hover, pressed, selected, skeleton and static for experiences on the Alkami Platform.

 Active/Pressed